FreshKernel/kraft-sync/README.md

 - Switch between their own data and the synced content seamlessly, most **Minecraft Launchers** support profiles/instances.
-- Sync the content and launch the game directly using the `Play` button in the launcher, instead will have to provide a `sh` or `bat` script that run the project script and launch the game after that, which means the player will have to do this manually each time they want to launch the game.
+- Sync the content and launch the game directly using the `Play` button in the launcher, instead will have to execute using a `sh` or `bat` script that run the project script and launch the game after that, which means the player will have to do this manually each time they want to launch the game.
 - Import the instance/profile directly and launch without any additional setup or configurations.